MasterGuide to an Email Subscriber Lifecycle

 - Multi-channel marketing

 Yes.
 Marketing automation is not about automating some marketing stuff.
-Even before you start analyzing your subscribers and understanding why they left (when they unsubscribe suddenly), so many other things need to function smoothly.
+Even before you start analyzing your email subscriber list and understanding why they left (when they unsubscribe suddenly), so many other things need to function smoothly.

 The whole ‘sending emails’ solely depends on whether your subscribers want to receive them or not.
 According to a statistics compilation from Convince and Convert: